 A wild card to throw into this list, we have the Microsoft Surface Go 2.
 Unlike the other laptops, it’s a hybrid device able to pull double duties as a road warrior laptop and a Windows 10 tablet.
 On the surface, the Surface Go 2 doesn’t look that much different to its predecessor, except in one neat upgrade where Microsoft slimmed down its bezels to fit a 10.5-inch display, rather than 10-inch display; that screen still delivers bright and punchy colors.
-And under the chassis, the Surface Go 2 offers a much-improved battery life and a fantastic webcam that makes for clearer teleconferencing.

 With a MediaTek processor, 4GB of RAM and a Google Chrome operating system, the Lenovo Chromebook C330 isn't going to allow you to do much heavy browsing with multiple tabs and certainly won't let you play the latest hardware-crunching games on its integrated graphics chip.
 However, you can accomplish some light work and watch a YouTube video (so long as other tabs remain closed), even if the low-resolution display means colors will appear washed out.

 But hey, the battery will last at least 10 hours, which is one of the better life spans on this list.
 The keyboard is comfortable and clicky, too, so you can at least get some work done without worrying about mushy keys or flex.
 For kids and college students who don't care about color accuracy and just want to get their assignments done on time (perhaps while using the HDMI port to plug into a better monitor), the Lenovo Chromebook C330 is a fine option.